Sayali6611/DigitalLibraryManagement/README.md

 There are essentially two modules of this software;

-* Admin module: Admin will have complete control over the system.
+* <strong>Admin module:</strong> Admin will have complete control over the system.
 Admin has permissions to update, delete or modify any existing record or make a new entry
  (books and members).

-* Users: The normal users enjoy only limited privileges.
+* <strong>Users:</strong> The normal users enjoy only limited privileges.
 They have a view access to the books.
 They can browse through the categories, search for a particular book, return and issue a book.
 They are also provided with an email option in case of a query. <br>